Peter Aufschnaiter

 Peter Aufschnaiter (2 November 1899 – 12 October 1973) was an Austrian mountaineer, agricultural scientist, geographer and cartographer.
 His experiences with fellow climber Heinrich Harrer during World War II were depicted in the 1997 film Seven Years in Tibet.

 Early life

-Born in Kitzbühel, Austria-Hungary, Peter Aufschnaiter went to high school in Kufstein.
+Born in Kitzbühel, Austria-Hungary, Peter Aufschnaiter attended high school in Kufstein.
 During his school education he was drafted into military service in the First World War in 1917.
 After he finished his final exams in 1919 he went to Munich in Germany to study agriculture.

 Climbing

 In his early years he began climbing in his beloved Kaiser mountain range; later, in Munich, Aufschnaiter became acquainted with several German alpinists of the time.
 He took part in expeditions to Kangchenjunga (1929 and 1931) in Sikkim, where he reached a height of 7700 m.
 On these expeditions he had first contacts with Tibetans and learned the Tibetan language.

 Nazi Party

 After the Machtergreifung of 30 January 1933, he joined the Nazi Party.
 From 1936 he worked full-time for the German Himalaya Foundation established that year by Paul Bauer.